The difference between municipal lip service and actually creating a climate-proof city . . .

-Most of us have trouble seeing from here down the road to the uncertain.
-If we ponder, as this blog does, what life would be like if we have a lot less water, air-conditioning, meat, or municipal services, it’s not easy to imagine.
+Most of us have trouble seeing from here down the road.
+If we ponder what life would be like with a lot less water, air-conditioning, meat, or municipal services, it’s hard to visualize.
 How would limited transportation, lower home values, more community conflict, and food scarcities feel?
-We can’t quite picture it.
+We can’t quite imagine.

 The Congress needs to act on climate change – we should push our legislators towards a positive thinking in this matter. […]